rxhanson/Rectangle/README.md

 Pull requests for new localizations or improvements on existing localizations are welcome.

+### Running the app in Xcode (for developers)
+Rectangle uses [CocoaPods](https://cocoapods.org/) to install Sparkle and MASShortcut.

+1. Make sure CocoaPods is installed and up to date on your machine (`sudo gem install cocoapods`).
+1. Execute `pod install` the root directory of the project.
+1. Open the generated xcworkspace file (`open Rectangle.xcworkspace`).

+#### Signing
+- Rectangle is typically in a state where it is signed to run locally with no developer ID configured.
+- You can run the app out of the box this way, but you might have to authorize the app in System Prefs every time you run it.
+- If you have a developer ID set up, you'll want to use that to sign it and additionally add the Hardened Runtime capability to the Rectangle and RectangleLauncher targets.

 ## Troubleshooting
 If windows aren't resizing or moving as you expect, here's some initial steps to get to the bottom of it.
 Most issues of this type have been caused by other apps.
 1. Make sure macOS is up to date, if possible.